 - Vodacom Durban July: over 50,000 people gather at Greyville to see and be seen at this prestigious day in the South African horse racing calendar

-- Durban International Film Festival: takes place between end of July to beginning of August featuring international and South African films, documentaries and short films
+- Durban International Film Festival: takes place between the end of July to the beginning of August featuring international and South African films, documentaries and short films

 - Wavescapes: surf film festival